kserve/kserve/python/huggingfaceserver/README.md

 ```

 If you want to change the datatype, you can use --dtype flag.
 Available choices are float16, bfloat16, float32, auto, float, half.
 auto and half default to float16 for ensuring consistency between vLLM and HuggingFace backends. float is shorthand for float32.
-The rest are as the name reads.
+The rest are as the name reads. vLLM and HF generative model default to float16 while hf encoder model defaults to float32.
 ```bash
 python -m huggingfaceserver --model_id=bert-base-uncased --model_name=bert --dtype=float16
 ```